moriarty83/frontend-allston-christmas/README.md

 - Link and Route component need react-router-dom.

 ## Function
-- At main page, there are list of items from other people.
+- At main page, users can see a list of available items.
+- Will be able to add item descriptions and item location.
 - All item locations are listed by location.